Search

 Encourage your child to excel academically and get involved in extracurricular activities.
 Merit-based scholarships can significantly reduce the actual cost of college.

 Also, don’t rule out community college for the first two years.
-It’s a fantastic way to get general education requirements out of the way at a fraction of the cost, then transfer to a four-year school for the specialized coursework.
+It’s a fantastic way to fulfill general education requirements at a fraction of the cost, then transfer to a four-year school for specialized coursework.

 Starting Today: Your Action Plan